Dominions II: The Ascension Wars: Features

 Dominions II also includes AI for single player games.

 Supply and morale are modeled in the game world and play an important role.
 Dominion (how much a province believes in player's god versus another player's) affects not only combat morale but also the local settings of the province such as climate, richness, luck/bad events or available supply.
-Strategic preaching can not only shift the outcome of future battles; it can allow an "theological" bloodless victory: if a player loses his dominion in all his provinces, he also loses the game, but mighty his armies may be.
+Strategic preaching can not only shift the outcome of future battles; it can allow a "theological" bloodless victory: if a player loses his dominion in all his provinces, he also loses the game, but mighty his armies may be.

 Each nation and theme also have a set of national heroes, which may appear and volunteer to serve as leaders as the game progresses, unless that nation is unlucky.

 Different maps are available as well as (player-made) mods.
 Much of the game is customizable with the help of a simple text editor and paint program.

 Tactics

-Dominions II allows the player to make some tactical decisions for your units in battle, by setting the combat behaviour of each of their combat units ahead of time.
+Dominions II allows the players to make some tactical decisions for their units in battle, by setting the combat behaviour of each of their combat units ahead of time.
 When battle is processed, the player's troops will follow the orders they have been given.

 The kinds of tactical commands include whether to attack, delay an attack, retreat, fire missile weapons, use melee weapons or which kind of enemy to target.
 For commanders, more control is possible.
 Players can tell them exactly what spells to cast, or exactly how long to wait before performing another kind of action.